Documentation Index

 application/json - Timeout: 60 seconds

-- Retries: Up to 6 attempts with exponential backoff
+- Retries: Up to 5 retries (6 total attempts) with exponential backoff

 - Success: Any 2xx HTTP status code